Contrail

 Contrails (/ˈkɒntreɪlz/; short for "condensation trails") or vapour trails are line-shaped clouds produced by aircraft engine exhaust or changes in air pressure, typically at aircraft cruising altitudes several kilometres/miles above the Earth's surface.
 They are composed primarily of water, in the form of ice crystals.
-The combination of water vapor in aircraft engine exhaust and the low ambient temperatures at high altitudes causes the trails' formation.
+The combination of water vapor in aircraft engine exhaust and the low ambient temperatures at high altitudes cause the trails' formation.

 Impurities in the engine exhaust from the fuel, including soot and sulfur compounds (0.05% by weight in jet fuel) provide some of the particles that serve as cloud condensation nuclei for water droplet growth in the exhaust.
 If water droplets form, they can freeze to form ice particles that compose a contrail.
 Their formation can also be triggered by changes in air pressure in wingtip vortices, or in the air over the entire wing surface.
 Contrails, and other clouds caused directly by human activity, are called homogenitus.

 The vapor trails produced by rockets are referred to as "missile contrails" or "rocket contrails."
 The water vapor and aerosol produced by rockets promote the "formation of ice clouds in ice supersaturated layers of the atmosphere."
 Missile contrail clouds mainly comprise "metal oxide particles, high-temperature water vapor condensation particles, and other byproducts of engine combustion."

 Depending on the temperature and humidity at the altitude where the contrails form, they may be visible for only a few seconds or minutes, or may persist for hours and spread to be several kilometres/miles wide, eventually resembling natural cirrus or altocumulus clouds.
 Persistent contrails are of particular interest to scientists because they increase the cloudiness of the atmosphere.
 The resulting cloud forms are formally described as homomutatus, and may resemble cirrus, cirrocumulus, or cirrostratus, and are sometimes called cirrus aviaticus.
 Some persistent spreading contrails contribute to climate change.